-- R-104 The DPU MUST support the full set of counters that are defined in G.997.2 for G.fast and G.997.1 for VDSL2 on a per user port basis. - R-105 The DPU MUST support counters for the total number of bytes received and bytes transmitted on its backhaul interface. - R-106 The DPU MUST support counters for the total number of bytes received and bytes transmitted on each activated user port. - R-107 The DPU MUST support collecting data for the current 15 minute interval while simultaneously storing the previous 15 minute interval totals for all counts. - R-108 The DPU MUST support the retrieval of the previous 15 minute interval counts upon request from the PMA. - R-109 The DPU MUST support the retrieval of the current 15 minute interval counts upon request from the PMA at any time during that interval. - R-110 The DPU MUST use the same 15 minute interval for all its counters. - R-111 The DPU MUST support the synchronization of its 15 minute interval with the PMA. - R-112 The DPU MUST support enabling and disabling of individual counters upon request from the PMA - R-113 The DPU MUST be able to include periodically reported but not binned data in the 15 minute count report. - R-114 The DPU MUST accumulate the number of seconds spent in L0, L2.1, L2.1Bat, and L2.2 power states per activated drop line in each 15 minute period.
+- R-120 The DPU MUST support the full set of counters that are defined in G.997.2 for G.fast and G.997.1 for VDSL2 on a per user port basis. - R-121 The DPU MUST support counters for the total number of bytes received and bytes transmitted on its backhaul interface. - R-122 The DPU MUST support counters for the total number of bytes received and bytes transmitted on each activated user port. - R-123 The DPU MUST support collecting data for the current 15 minute interval while simultaneously storing the previous 15 minute interval totals for all counts. - R-124 The DPU MUST support the retrieval of the previous 15 minute interval counts upon request from the PMA. - R-125 The DPU MUST support the retrieval of the current 15 minute interval counts upon request from the PMA at any time during that interval. - R-126 The DPU MUST use the same 15 minute interval for all its counters. - R-127 The DPU MUST support the synchronization of its 15 minute interval with the PMA. - R-128 The DPU MUST support enabling and disabling of individual counters upon request from the PMA - R-129 The DPU MUST be able to include periodically reported but not binned data in the 15 minute count report. - R-130 The DPU MUST accumulate the number of seconds spent in L0, L2.1, L2.1Bat, and L2.2 power states per activated drop line in each 15 minute period. - R-131 The PMA MUST upload each set of accumulated 15-minute counts from its powered up DPU before that set is overwritten. - R-132 The PMA MUST be able to store 96 sets of 15 minute counts. - R-133 The DPU MUST accumulate a 15 minute count of SRA events. - R-134 The DPU SHOULD log the duration and rate change of each SRA event. - R-135 The DPU MUST measure the average power consumption on a per line basis over a 15 minute interval.